 The evolutionary explanation of consumer’s taste

 An evolutionary explanation of taste assumes that human preferences arise from natural selection.
-We like salt and sugar and fat, according to this logic, because it was beneficial for our ancestors to seek out foods with these tastes.
+We like salt, sugar and fat, according to this logic, because it was beneficial for our ancestors to seek out foods with these tastes.
 We like landscape scenes involving greenery and water bodies because such landscapes were promising environments for our wandering ancestors.
 This line of thinking is true as far as it goes, but it doesn’t go that far.
 After all, there are plenty of people who don’t much care for deep-fried salty-sweet foods.
 And many people who take art seriously quickly tire of clichéd landscape paintings.

-Evolutionary psychology can provide broad explanations for why humans as a species tend to like certain things more than others, but it really provides us with no map for navigating differences in taste between individuals and groups.
+Evolutionary psychology can provide broad explanations for why humans as a species tend to like certain things more than others, but it provides us with no map for navigating differences in taste between individuals and groups.
 (These obvious, glaring limitations of evolutionary psychology have not prevented the emergence of a cottage industry of pop science books that explain everything humans do as consequences of the incidents and accidents that befell our progenitor apes on the savannas of Africa.)

 Explanations involving the neural and cognitive sciences

 Whatever we inherit because of natural selection is presumably common to all humans, so differences in taste must be traced to differences in experience, which become manifest in the brain as differences in neural connectivity and activity.
-If your parents played the Beatles for you as a child, and conveyed their pleasure to you, then associative learning might gradually modify the synapses in your brain that link sound patterns with emotional reactions, so that playing “Hey Jude” now triggers a cascade of neural events that generate the subjective feeling of enjoyment.
+If your parents played the Beatles for you as a child and conveyed their pleasure to you, then associative learning might gradually modify the synapses in your brain that link sound patterns with emotional reactions, so that playing “Hey Jude” now triggers a cascade of neural events that generate the subjective feeling of enjoyment.

 But there is so much more to the story of enjoyment.
 Not everyone likes their parents’ music.
-In English-speaking countries there is a decades-old stereotype of the teenager who seeks out music to annoy their parents.
+In English-speaking countries, there is a decades-old stereotype of the teenager who seeks out music to annoy their parents.
 And many of us have a friend who insists on listening to music that no one else seems to have heard of.
 What is the neural basis of this fascinating phenomenon?

 “Interestingness is the first derivative of beauty”.